Advertiser Disclosure

 Showing off your luggage tags is one of the cool benefits of Diamond Medallion!
 Image Credit: Delta Air Lines

-If you’re a Delta Diamond, and you’ve worked that hard for status and spent more than $15,000, you’ve got to show it off.
+If you’re a Delta Diamond, and you’ve worked that hard for status and spent exorbitant amounts of money with the airline, you’ve got to show it off.
 Like all Medallion tiers, you’ll receive a complimentary luggage tag to strut your stuff in the terminal.

 Reclaim My Status ($400 Value)

-This benefit is available to all Medallion tiers and is 1 way the SkyMiles program is great for busy travelers.
+This benefit is available to all Medallion tiers and is 1 way the SkyMiles program is excellent for busy travelers.
 Life happens — and even the busiest of travelers can have interruptions.
 It could be a job change, surgery, the birth of a child, or perhaps a severe financial situation.
-Whatever the case, Delta allows you to get that status back with a fairly simple process.
+Whatever the case, Delta allows you to get that status back with a relatively simple process.

 After you feel like you can fly again, once you finish your life event, you can reclaim your status by contacting Delta and providing proof of the interruption that caused you not to fly Delta.
-Assuming it gets approved, you’ll be granted a temporary status that you must then complete a challenge to keep through the remainder of the year.
+Assuming it gets approved, you’ll be granted a temporary status, and you must then complete a challenge to keep it through the remainder of the year.

-For Diamonds, that means you must either fly 31,250 MQMs or 35 MQSs and $5,000 MQDs (or an MQD waiver) within 3 months.
+For Diamonds, you must earn $7,000 MQDs within 3 months.
 If you finish this challenge, you’ll be granted Diamond Medallion through the following year, allowing you to get back on track to earning Delta status for years to come.

 Final Thoughts

-When you add up all the benefits together, accounting for the maximization of each benefit, you’re looking at approximately $6,689 worth of value each year — a decent return if you plan on spending the $20,000 annually for status.
+When you add all the benefits together, accounting for the maximization of each benefit, you’re looking at approximately $6,489 worth of value each year — a decent return on your investment.

-A flyer who doesn’t use many benefits can expect around a $5,000 valuation each year, while a flyer who over-utilizes benefits can expect north of $10,000 of valuation each year.
+A flyer who doesn’t use many benefits can expect around a $5,000 valuation yearly, while a flyer who over-utilizes benefits can expect north of $10,000 in valuation each year.

 For rates and fees of Delta SkyMiles® Reserve American Express Card, click here.